OfficeDev/office-js-docs-pr/docs/includes/file-get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 ## Prerequisites for creating an add-in for PowerPoint or Word

 This article assumes that you are using a text editor to create the task pane add-in for PowerPoint or Word.
-To create the task pane add-in, you must create the following files:
+To create the task pane add-in, you must create the following files.

-- On a shared network folder or on a web server, you need the following files:
+- On a shared network folder or on a web server, you need the following files.

   - An HTML file (GetDoc_App.html) that contains the user interface plus links to the JavaScript files (including office.js and application-specific .js files) and Cascading Style Sheet (CSS) files.